tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

 Building with build.py
 ++++++++++++++++++++++
-The first time you build the |ns3| project you should build using the ``allinone`` environment.
-This will get the project configured for you in the most commonly useful way.
+The first time you build the |ns3| project you can build using a convenience program found in the
+``allinone`` directory.
+This program is called ``build.py``.
+This program will get the project configured for you in the most commonly useful way.
+However, please note that more advanced configuration and work with |ns3| will typically involve using the native |ns3| build system, Waf, to be introduced later in this tutorial.

 Change into the directory you created in the download section above.
 If you downloaded using Mercurial you should have a directory called ``ns-3-allinone`` under your ``~/repos`` directory.
 If you downloaded using a tarball you should have a directory called something like ``ns-allinone-3.13`` under your ``~/tarballs`` directory.
-Take a deep breath and type the following:
+Type the following:

 ::